stellarwp/pup/docs/commands.md

 ## `pup package`

+Packages your project into a zip file with the passed in version number.

 This command uses the provided version number and builds a zip file with the appropriate name.
 While packaging, this command will exclude any file or directory declared in `.distignore`, in `pup`'s own `.distignore-defaults` file, or as `export-ignore` within `.gitattributes`.